archsak/KnowFlow/README.md

 Calculating cosine similarity between the article vector and the expression vectors Filtering expressions that pass a minimum similarity threshold indicating they belong to the same content domain Stage C: Importance Ranking
-Ranking expressions on a scale of 0-5 according to their importance for understanding the text:
+Ranking expressions on a scale of 0-3 according to their importance for understanding the text, based on a supervised model trained on human-ranked data:
 0: Not related to the content domain
-1-4: Related to the content domain with varying levels of importance
+1: Related to the content domain but not essential for understanding
+2: Moderately important for understanding the text
-5: Critical to understanding the text, an essential prerequisite
+3: Critical to understanding the text, an essential prerequisite

 Installation and Execution
 bash